iamwilhelm/use.gpu/packages/react/README.md

 ## `<HTML>` (Live → React)

-Embed React content inside Live
+Embed React content inside Live, to render HTML.
+Portal from Live to React.

   - `container`: `string` | `HTMLElement` - Containing element (or CSS selector) to render into.
   - `children`: React.ReactNode - React children to render